 How long should I take an herbal extract?

-The nature of the condition should determine the length of use of the herbal extract.
-If the condition is acute or is of a superficial nature, the extract may be used for a shorter period of time, such as 1-3 weeks.
+The nature of your health should determine the length of use of the herbal extract.
+In some instances, the extract may be used for a shorter period of time, such as 1-3 weeks.
 If the condition is chronic or deeper, then it is appropriate to use the extract for 3-4 months or longer.
 There are always exceptions, and it is wise to always follow the recommendations provided on the label.
 Regardless of how long the extract is used, please consider the following rule of thumb: If an extract is to be used for more than 1 week, then take 6 days on and 1 day off.
 If an extract is used for more than 6 weeks, then take 6 weeks on and 1 week off, with a day off each week.
 If an extract is to be used for more than 6 months, then take 6 months on and 1 month off, with a day off each week.
 The periodic time off from using the herbal extract allows for the full benefit of the herb to be fully integrated into the constitution.

 Why is there alcohol in herbal extracts?